Black Crimes Matter: 4 y/o Cash Gernon kidnapped and killed

 There's no reason for this.

-What did he, what he did was wrong, and I don't know what made him think that this is all right and this is okay.
+What did he, what he did was wrong, and I don't know what made him think that this is all right.

-This is a four-year-old kid, bruh.
+This is a four year old kid, bro.

-Like, for what?
+Like for what?

-Like, why?
+Like why?

 He was four, you know.

-Who does this to a four-year-old kid?
+Who does this to a four year old kid?

-Maury also told KXAS-TV in an on-camera interview outside the play or outside the home.
+Maury also told KXASTV in an on-camera interview outside the play or outside the home.

 For what?

-For no reason, just because you want to be evil?
+Just because you want to be evil.

 Cash is believed to have been killed with an edged weapon, police said.

-No motive has been identified, and police said additional charges could come against Brown, as forensic evidence is still being analyzed.
+No motive has been identified and police said additional charges could come against Brown as forensic evidence is still being analyzed.

-Sherrod reported Cash missing around 11 a.m.
+Shirak reported Cash missing around 11 a.m.

-Antoine's Square.
+Antoine Square.

 Yeah, she really is a jogger, huh?

-Said she was jogging through the Mountain Creek area neighborhood and first thought she saw a dog in the street in the 7,500 block Saddle Ridge Drive.
+said she was jogging through the Mountain Creek area neighborhood and first thought she saw a dog in the street in the 7500 Block Saddle Ridge Drive.

 As she got closer, the woman realized it was the boy's lifeless body she found lying in a pool of blood.